 - The best of both worlds.
 In addition to all those built-in features that make it so easy to visit and relax, most fiberglass pool designs have wonderful, wide-open swim lanes.
 So, if you’re looking to include swimming exercise in your workout routine, a fiberglass pool with open swim lanes can help you accomplish that goal.
-Once you’ve experienced the fiberglass pool lifestyle and all the health benefits of swimming, you’ll wonder how you ever lived without one.

-What’s the average price of a fiberglass pool, installed?
+What’s the average fiberglass pools cost?

 Fiberglass pool owners in Midwestern states such as Indiana, Ohio, Michigan, Kentucky and Wisconsin may pay very different prices than fiberglass pool owners in southern or western states like Alabama, Tennessee, Utah, Texas, Florida, or North Carolina or South Carolina.
-You’ll need to contact a Thursday Pools dealer near you to get a quote on your fiberglass pool project.
+You’ll need to contact a Thursday Pools dealer near you to get a quote for your fiberglass cost.
 However, if you’re just getting started on your research and want a ballpark price for your own fiberglass pool, you can approximate $1500 per linear foot.